Belfast's Strand Cinema Marks 90 Years with £7 Million Revival and New Heritage Book

 Key Developments

-The £7 million restoration project, led by Belfast City Council with support from The National Lottery Heritage Fund and the UK government, began in January 2025 and is scheduled for completion in late autumn 2026.
-The refurbishment will transform the Strand into a modern cinema, theatre, and community arts hub while preserving its original Art Deco and Streamline Moderne design, including its iconic curved façade and porthole-style windows influenced by Belfast's shipbuilding heritage.
+The £7 million restoration project, led by Belfast City Council with support from The National Lottery Heritage Fund — which has awarded over £1 million to the project — and a £4 million grant from the UK Levelling Up Fund, began in January 2025 and is scheduled for completion in late autumn 2026.
+The refurbishment will transform the Strand into a modern cinema, theatre, and community arts hub while preserving its original Art Deco and Streamline Moderne design, including its iconic curved façade and porthole-style windows, which were designed to evoke the feeling of boarding a grand ocean liner — a deliberate nod to Belfast's shipbuilding heritage.

-The 80-page heritage book, funded by The National Lottery Heritage Fund and compiled by heritage officer Rosie Hickey, includes personal recollections, essays, and archival imagery.
-The 15-minute documentary, created by East Belfast filmmaker Ross McClean and narrated by Northern Irish actress Marie Jones, explores the venue's evolving relationship with its community.
-According to The Irish News, the cinema is currently operating from a pop-up unit at Connswater Shopping Centre during the refurbishment.
+The 80-page heritage book, funded by The National Lottery Heritage Fund and compiled by heritage officer Rosie Hickey, includes personal recollections, essays, and archival imagery that document the cinema's rich history and its importance to the people of Belfast.
+The 15-minute documentary, created by East Belfast filmmaker Ross McClean and narrated by Northern Irish actress Marie Jones, explores the venue's evolving relationship with its community across nine decades.
+According to The National Lottery Heritage Fund, the project is a model for how heritage assets can be preserved and reimagined for future generations while remaining rooted in their communities.

 Why It Matters